DataDog/documentation/content/en/tracing/guide/service_overrides.md

 The service override (`auth-dotnet-postgres`) breaks the direct connection between the base service and the inferred service.
 It is not useful anymore as the database dependency is now properly represented by the inferred service.

-## How are service overrides set ?
+## How service overrides are set

 #### Integration service overrides

 Datadog tracing libraries automatically set different service names on client spans to represent databases, queues, or third-party service dependencies in integrations.
-We will refer to these types of service overrides as **integration service overrides** in the rest of the guide.
+These types of service overrides are referred to as **integration service overrides** in the rest of the guide.

 #### Custom service overrides

 Service names can also be set manually by users, for instance to gain visibility on specific components of the service (shared libraries, middleware layers).
-We will refer to these types of service overrides as **custom service overrides** in the rest of the guide.
+These types of service overrides are referred to as **custom service overrides** in the rest of the guide.

-## How are service overrides represented in the product ?
+## How service overrides are represented in Datadog

 To give less importance to service overrides, these are treated differently visually speaking in various APM product pages.